 Photo-reactions Musk ambrette produced a considerable number of allergic photocontact reactions (in which UV-light is required) in the 1970s and was later banned from use in the EU.
 Nowadays, photoallergic contact dermatitis is uncommon.
-Furocoumarins (psoralens) in some plantderived fragrance ingredients caused phototoxic reactions with erythema followed by hyperpigmentation resulting in Berloque dermatitis.
+Furocoumarins (psoralens) in some plant-derived fragrance ingredients caused phototoxic reactions with erythema followed by hyperpigmentation resulting in Berloque dermatitis.
 There are now limits for the amount of furocoumarins in fragrance products.
-Phototoxic reactions still occur but are rare.